Happy Medics UK Medical Education

 Who This Course is For

-This course is designed for doctors managing undifferentiated patients in acute and general medicine.
-That includes Senior Clinical Fellows, Medical Registrars, and Internal Medicine Trainees.
+This course is designed for doctors working with undifferentiated patients in acute and general medicine:

 Only 3% of doctors we surveyed described themselves as ‘very confident’ managing acute presentations.
 The other 97% are not lacking knowledge.
 They’re lacking structure.